Foods That Cause Gas In Babies

 A new mother may struggle to know what’s making her baby upset and irritable.
 But it’s generally just the gas or the air in your baby’s tummy that makes him uncomfortable for a few seconds while passing the gas.
-Babies usually pass gas several times each day.
+Babies usually pass gas several times every day.
+And certain foods cause gas in babies.
 Read more to know about the symptoms, causes and remedies for gas troubles in infants.

 A gassy baby may burp or fart, get fussy, bloated, may cry due to stomach cramps or have a hard tummy.
 Gas pain can also be identified if the infant arches his back and curls up his legs.